 Aman’thul’s Widsom.
 BUFFED.

 - Where to begin.
 The shoulders have become somewhat of a meme the past few months with the previous clunky design making them a legendary booby prize.
-The new iteration look much nicer to use.
+The new iteration are much nicer to use.

 Essence of Infusion.
 BUFFED.